あけましておめでとうございます A Happy New Year!

 Another batch of photos from my collaborator in Tokyo has just arrived.
 They were photos of the end-of-the-year scene in Tokyo in preparation for the New Year’s days (正月 /shoogatsu/).
 In this post I would like to show you two kinds of decorations — 門松 “New Year’s decoration of pine and bamboo” and しめ飾り “Hanging New Year sacred festoon.”
 Both are to welcome the arrival of the god of the year (年神 /toshiga’mi/) at the entrance of a house or building.

 Kadomatsu is a pair of decorations to mark the entrance so that the god of the new year would find your home quickly.
 Shinto is a multi-god religion.
 In the word 門松 /kado’matsu/, 門 /ka’do/ means “gate; house” and 松 /ma’tsu/ means “pine tree.”
 A pine tree, being evergreen, symbolizes constant prosperity.
 Typically each has three fresh bamboo stalks of different length whose tops are cut diagonally, pine branches and the straw wrapping around the base.
-Photo 1 was taken in the Shirokane (白金) area of Tokyo in front of a large residential building.
+Photo 1 was taken in front of a residential building in Tokyo.
 This pair has a decoration of tied straws added.

 Photo 2 is also a pine branch decoration with the traditional backside of ferns showing (I will come back to this in a moment.)
 This unassuming pair was placed outside the window of a sushi restaurant in the Kagurazaka (神楽坂) area in Tokyo.

 In Photo 3 you almost have to look for a pine branch.
 It was stuck on the pillar of a building outside a book café.
 It is a humble one but the proprietor showed the spirit of welcoming a new year.